vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [ Volt

-Siddhāntas were composed at Viṣnu's bidding by Siva for deluding people and aspras
+Siddhāntas were composed at Viṣṇu's bidding by Siva for deluding people and aspras

 974-975. Śāka ( vegetable) has ten forms